-- Regulatory requirements;

-- Public health and safety;
+- Regulatory requirements; - Public health and safety;

-- · Criticality;

-- · Asset lifecycle / anticipated deterioration rate; and

-- Consequences of lost opportunity for rehabilitation or maintenance
+- Criticality; - Asset lifecycle / anticipated deterioration rate; and - Consequences of lost opportunity for rehabilitation or maintenance

-LEVELS OF SERVICE (LOS)
+Level of Service (LOS)

-All assets must have Community and Technical Levels of Service defined.
-The overall Asset Management Plan funds both capital and operational components.
-Some assets may require both capital and operating Levels of Service.
-Furthermore, more than one Level of Service measure may be necessary to effectively examine an asset's total Level of Service.
-Levels of Service for assets must consider the following in their development:
+All assets shall have defined Community and Technical levels of service.
+The overall AMP includes funding for both capital and operating components.
+For some assets, both capital and operating LOS may be required.
+Further, more than a single LOS measure may be required to adequately analyze the total LOS of an asset.
+LOS for assets must consider the following in their development:

 - Regulatory Compliance;

-- · Criticality;
+- Criticality;

 - Municipal Performance Measure Program compatibility /relevance;

-- Physical condition Levels Of Service (i.e. average system);
+- Physical Condition LOS (i.e. average system);

-- Operating capacity Levels Of Service;
+- Operating capacity level of service;

-- · End user relevance, and perception of service; and
+- End User relevance, and perception of service; and

-- Ease of understanding
+- Ease of understanding.